DamareonC/Paddle/README.md

 # Paddle

-Paddle is a simple Pong-like game written in Python using Pygame.
-In the game, you play against an AI with the goal of hitting the ball past them to score.
+Paddle is a simple Pong-like game written in [Python](https://www.python.org/) using [Pygame](https://www.pygame.org/).
+In the game, you play against a CPU with the goal of hitting the ball past them to score.
 The first to get 5 points wins the game.
 You can move using the Up/Down arrow keys or the W/S keys.

 ## Requirements